AustralianBioCommons/how-to-doc-guidelines/pages/guide.md

 ### Updating an existing repository

 You can do two things here, either copy the contents of one of the template documentation files into your existing `README.md` file, or you can use existing resources like https://readme.so/ to create your own custom README content.

+{% include callout.html type="important" content="In either case, make sure you cite the documentation guidelines repository, and any other resource(s) you used to create your project." %}

 These are the current templates that are available in `documentation_templates/`:
 - `tools.md`: template for documenting software tools.